 TO SCHEDULE YOURSELF FOR ORIENTATION: call in advance to make arrangements with our “Sheriff” Send Email to the Sheriff.
 The Sheriff will tailor the below four-step process to your individual needs.

-Step 2: Shortly after the last posse finishes (usually around 2:00 PM), the sheriff or his deputy will walk you through an orientation checklist.
+Step 2: Shortly after the last posse finishes (usually between noon – 2:00 PM) and probably after lunch, the sheriff or his deputy will walk you through an orientation checklist.
 This orientation covers general range rules, equipment, safety procedures, shooting a course of fire and plenty of time for your questions.
 Depending on the size of the group and their experience, this step lasts for 30 – 60 minutes.
+By the way, you should bring your lunch.

 Step 3: Live fire demonstration.
 Under the supervision of the sheriff or his deputy, you will be expected to shoot one of the scenarios from the day’s match.
 Don’t worry, you aren’t being judged on speed or accuracy…this is simply a demonstration that you are able to load, shoot a course of fire, and unload in a safe manner.

 Plan on firing a minimum of 10 pistol rounds, 10 rifle rounds and 6 shotgun shells.
 If you don’t have all of your equipment yet…that’s fine.
 This is a great opportunity to sample some stages before investing in your final equipment purchases.
-Loaners are typically available if you let us know in advance what you need to borrow.
+Loaners might be available in some cases if you let us know in advance what you need to borrow.

 Be Safe…..Have Fun